Mark Hendrick

-Sir Mark Phillip Hendrick (born 2 November 1958) is a British Labour and Co-operative politician.
-He has been the Member of Parliament (MP) for Preston since a by-election in 2000.
-Hendrick was previously elected to the Central Lancashire seat as a Member of the European Parliament (MEP) from 1994 to 1999.
+Sir Mark Phillip Hendrick (born 2 November 1958) is a British Labour and Co-operative politician who has been the Member of Parliament (MP) for Preston since 2000.
+Hendrick was previously elected to the Lancashire Central constituency as a Member of the European Parliament (MEP) from 1994 to 1999.

-Early life
+Early life and education

-Hendrick was born in 1958 in Salford, Lancashire.
-He is of Anglo-Somali descent.
+Mark Hendrick was born on 2 November 1958 in Salford; he is of Anglo-Somali descent.
 His father worked in the timber industry.
-He studied at the Salford Grammar School.
+Hendrick went to Salford Grammar School and Buile Hill High School.
 He later attended Liverpool Polytechnic (now Liverpool John Moores University), where he completed a Bachelor of Science degree in Electrical and Electronic Engineering.
-He also earned a Master of Science degree in Computer Science from the University of Manchester.
-Additionally, Hendrick is a Chartered Engineer and holds a Certificate in Education (a teaching qualification) from the same institution.
+He also earned a Master of Science degree in Computer Science from the Department of Computer Science, University of Manchester.
+Hendrick is also a Chartered Engineer (CEng) and holds a Certificate in Education (CEd) (a teaching qualification) from the same institution.

-Training and early career

-Hendrick trained as a student engineer with the Ministry of Defence in 1979 at the Royal Signals and Radar Establishment, Malvern, Worcestershire.
-He later studied German at a Volkshochschule Hanau in Germany in 1981, where he trained as a student engineer with AEG Telefunken.
-In 1982, he was appointed as a Higher Professional and Technology engineer with the Science and Engineering Research Council (SERC), Daresbury Laboratory, and stayed with the SERC for six years.
+Career

-In 1990, Hendrick joined Stockport College of Further and Higher Education, where he worked for four years as a lecturer in Digital Electronics and Software Design.
+In 1990, Hendrick joined Stockport College where he worked for four years as a lecturer in digital electronics and software design.